01-the-differences-between-post-acute-and-long-term-care

 POST-ACUTE CARE TECHNOLOGY

 Technology is a major part of PAC.
 Advanced technology helps healthcare providers do their jobs more efficiently and effectively, and it makes rehabilitation easier for patients and their families.
-Hospitals are also more willing to send individuals to post-acute care facilities that do their best to stay up-to-date with tech improvements, prioritizing successful tech integration and patient satisfaction.
+Hospitals are also more willing to send individuals to post-acute care organizations that do their best to stay up-to-date with tech improvements, prioritizing successful tech integration and patient satisfaction.

-Some types of tech that have become popular in healthcare facilities like these include contact-free sensors, robot-assisted therapy and electronic medical records (EMR).
-Continuous monitoring sensors allow medical providers to keep up with their patients’ vital signs without disturbing their comfort.
 Electronic medical records offer increased convenience for healthcare providers, enabling a team of medical professionals to seamlessly access and share patient info and streamline care.

 What Is Long-Term Care?

-• Family-type homes: Each state’s Department of Social Services supervises operations for family-type housing, which provides long-term senior care for four or fewer adults who are unrelated to the facility operator.
-The long-term care administrator provides services within their own home instead of a separate facility.
+• Family-type homes: Each state’s Department of Social Services supervises operations for family-type housing, which provides long-term senior care for four or fewer adults who are unrelated to the operator.
+The long-term care administrator provides services within their own home instead of a separate setting.
 This setup is best for adults who can’t live alone anymore but don’t require skilled care.

 • Continuing care retirement community: CCRCs combine independent and assisted living.
-Elders can stay within the same area throughout the different stages of aging, which removes the hassle of acclimating to a new environment.
+Elders can stay within the same area throughout the different stages of aging, which removes the challenges of relocating and acclimating to a new environment.
 These communities usually ask for an entry fee and collect a routine maintenance or service fee.
 Others use a model similar to rental communities.
 CCRCs offer a handful of contract models, including extensive, modified and fee-for-service.

 • Enriched housing: Every U.S. state’s Department of Health oversees the region’s respective enriched housing programs.
 These buildings have a similar physical layout to independent living spaces, as each person gets their own housing unit.
 However, individuals still receive benefits like housekeeping and personal care.

 Long-term care offers a host of benefits for those who use it.
-Much like post-acute care facilities, these buildings have a home-like feel and resemble residential living spaces.
+Much like post-acute care campuses, these buildings have a home-like feel and resemble residential living spaces.
 This quality is especially true in small-scale operations where individuals can pick their meals and customize their daily schedules.
-Small facilities, in particular, have a lower ratio of residents to staff, meaning every individual can receive the personalized attention they need to thrive.
+Small organizations, in particular, have a lower ratio of residents to staff, meaning every individual can receive the personalized attention they need to thrive.

 Long-term care insurance covers the costs of several types of long-term care, including in-home, nursing home and assisted living care.
 It’s separate from regular health insurance and Medicare, and it’s recommended adults enroll to avoid paying out-of-pocket for custodial care, as standard policies won’t cover it.
 Long-term care insurance providers include major companies like MassMutual, Northwestern Mutual and Bankers Life & Casualty.

 Seniors aren’t the only ones who benefit from insurance, however.
-Small to mid-sized healthcare facilities can reap many advantages from investing in cyber liability insurance and enlisting the help of an IT support service.
+Small to mid-sized healthcare organizations can reap many advantages from investing in cyber liability insurance and enlisting the help of an IT support service.
 Cybersecurity insurance softens the damage of a data breach by reimbursing the practice for recovery and remediation, business income loss and many related aspects.
 Long-term care and PAC providers can be especially vulnerable to cyberattacks due to a lack of strict IT safeguards.

 Though useful, this trend toward high technology can allow malicious individuals to enter a network through hot spots.
 Some can even physically hack into a community’s systems through Ethernet jacks, which are customary in old buildings.
 Software support services can enhance database and software performance so programs can withstand attacks from hot spot entry points.
 Hardware upgrades also remove vulnerabilities that could otherwise become bigger issues if exploited by determined cybercriminals.